SteefanContractor/steefancontractor.github.io/content/slides/aceas-multiage-seaice-classification/index.md

   - reflectivity: ratio of the reflected to the incident power
   - snr: subtract out the noise floor where we don't see a signal and divide it by the noise floor
   - phase noise: standard deviation of the phase of the signal
-  - excess phase noise: std dev of the phase after removing the coherence SNR component of the signal, leaving only the component of phase noise due to the surface roughness
+  - excess phase noise: std dev of the phase after removing the coherent SNR component of the signal, leaving only the component of phase noise due to the surface roughness
 - These variables were hand picked by Spire's domain experts (Jessica Cartwright) after lots of internal testing and this was the data that was given to us
-- Note that
+- Note that the reason we focus on these variables instead of using the entire DDMs is because the dataset is already over 10Gb with only 14 numbers per observation, let alone a whole image per observation.
+- There are a lot of samples, the raw data was in TB.

 {{< /speaker_note >}}